-The main focus of the group is on the application driven development of optimization methods, and their efficient implementation on computers.
+The group's main focus is on the application driven development of optimization methods, the close connection to machine learning, and an efficient implementation on computers.
 We believe in the potential of multi-disciplinary cooperation between partners with a profound disciplinary expertise and value the mutual benefit for both sides: novel, innovative approaches and insights in the application field by means of optimization; and a demand/feedback effect that stimulates the development of new methodologies in applied mathematics.Active research fields include

 - optimization for clinical decision support and training,